AlexanderOlivares/TravisHeightsWiffleBallLeague/readme.md

 #### Description

 A website to help a newly formed wiffle ball league grow and attract players in Austin, TX.
 This project allows users to register for the league and rsvp to upcoming games.
+Admin dashboard allows league admins to view league data and send upcoming game invites to members.

 ### ⚛️ PERN Stack